Go.com

-Go.com (also known as The Go Network) is a portal for Disney content that was created after The Walt Disney Company acquired the search engine Infoseek.
-Go.com is operated by Disney Parks, Experiences and Products, one of four divisions of the company.
+Go.com (also known as The Go Network) is a portal for Disney content and a single sign-on system that was created after The Walt Disney Company acquired the search engine Infoseek.
+Go.com is operated by Disney Interactive's Disney Online.
 It began as a web portal launched by Jeff Gold.
 Go.com includes content from ABC News, which is owned by Walt Disney Television and is hosted under a .go.com name.
 Along with Time Warner's Pathfinder.com, Go.com proved to be an expensive failure for its parent company, as web users largely preferred to use search engines to access content directly, rather than using directories.
 In 2013, the site was transitioned from a general-interest portal to a simple landing page.

 History

 On January 9, 1998, Disney registered Go.com.
 Infoseek and Disney Interactive Media Group joint ventured in developing the Go Network, an internet portal.
 Go.com was launched on January 15, 1999, as a portal with content from ABCNews.com, ESPN.com and Disney.

 With Disney's purchase of the remainder of Infoseek in July 1999, the Go Network, Infoseek, the Disney Catalog, Disney Online (Disney.com and DisneyStore.com), ABC News Internet Ventures, ESPN Internet Ventures, and Buena Vista Internet Group were merged into the Go.com company; the company was 72% Disney-owned, with the other outstanding ownership in a tracking stock.

 In October 1999, the Go Guides program, a user-edited directory like DMOZ, was launched.

 In January 2000, Go.com was forced to abandon its original stoplight logo because of a complaint of similar-looking logos filed by GoTo.com.
 Concurrently, Go.com company officials announced it was shifting from a general appeal portal to featuring entertainment content.
 A court later ruled that Go.com had to pay $21.5 million in damages to GoTo.com.

 However, in January 2001, Disney announced that it would be closing Go.com and its search engine, laying off approximately 400 employees and retiring the go.com tracking stock.
 Also announced was the closing of Go.com's volunteer-edited directory.
 With the closing, some volunteers created, or migrated to, offshoot directories including JoeAnt, Goguides.org, and Skaffe.com.

 In March 2001, Go.com dropped its internal search engine in favor of GoTo.com search results.